-As far as 1-inch longlines go, this product is incredibly straightforward and quick to set-up.
-Eighty two feet is a lot of webbing, and more traditional longlines require a ton of force to achieve desirable tension.
+As far as one-inch long-lines go, this product is incredibly straightforward and quick to set-up.
+Eighty-two feet is a lot of webbing, and more traditional longlines require a ton of force to achieve the desired tension.
 We're talking pulley systems for mechanical advantage, or lots of strong-armed friends.
 But not for this line!
 With a standard ratchet attachment on each end of the line, you'll have it rigged at its full length in no-time.

-This product works great as intended, but it isn't good for much else.
-While it's an efficient longlining set-up, the 1-inch webbing makes it more challenging for beginners to learn on.
-True tricksters may be able to slack on just about anything, but if you're interested in learning tricks or already have a love for flips, the Voodoo Trickline is more your style.
+This product works great as intended, but while it's an efficient longlining set-up, the 1-inch webbing makes it more challenging for beginners to learn on.
+However, if this is the line you choose to learn on, the ratchets allow you to set it up as short as you want, and lengthen the line as you grow more comfortable.
+True tricksters may be able to slack on just about anything, but if you're interested in learning tricks or already have a love for flips, this isn't the best line for you.